Peplink Settings to Get Started

 First we will open the System Tab to set the time zone.
 Having the correct time zone will help when/if you need to check the system log.

-System Tab is also where you can enable or disable Incontrol2.
+The System Tab is also where you can enable or disable InControl2.

 InControl2 is a cloud based tool to manage your device remotely.
-Incontrol2 is alsohelpful if you forget admin password.
-We have a video with instructions for this https://www.rvmobileinternet.com/guides/peplink-incontrol2/.
+Incontrol2 is also helpful if you forget your admin password.

-System --> Incontrol - Controller (disable if your never going to use it)
+- System Tab --> Incontrol - Controller (disable if your never going to use it)

-Your PrimeCare includes one year of InControl.
-For more information on InControl see our guide:
+Your PrimeCare includes one year of InControl2, so you may want to look into more about this feature.
+For more information on InControl2 see our guide:

 Network Tab

-Sometimes its really helpful to control how different devices or users access the internet.
-You can do this by creating different networks.
-We have a whole Peplink guide on using Virtual LANs to manage your internet access, check it out for more detailed information.
+Sometimes it's really helpful to control how different devices or users access the internet.
+You can do this by creating different networks to connect to.
+We have a dedicated Peplink guide on using Virtual LANs to manage your internet access.

-Here, we cover setting up a couple of common network and port options many nomads will use.
+But to get you started, we will set up some common network and port options many Peplink nomads will use.

 Renaming the Default Network